marengaz/python-rako/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-Asynchronous Python client for WLED.
+Asynchronous Python client for Rako Controls.

 ## About